-From the Dublin Airport, I hop on a bus that heads into the city.
+From the Dublin Airport, I hop onto a bus that heads into the city.
 I haven’t been on a double-decker bus like this one since my trip to London in 2014.
 I climb my way to the top to take advantage of the experience, and as the bus turns each corner, I feel as though it’s going to tip over.
 I giggle and smile while others around me seem to be nauseated.
 It was bizarre being on the opposite side of the road, as there are only a small number of countries that drive on the left-hand side.
 I get off the bus and walk a-quarter-of-a-mile to my Airbnb, skimming the directions as I walk.
-Before I know it, I am at the front gate.
+Before I know it, I’m at the front gate.
 I settle into my Airbnb for only about thirty minutes before the urge to go out and explore springs up within me.

 Just down the street from where I’m staying, I find myself at the corner of Talbot and Amiens’ Street, standing under a sign that reads “Grainger’s Cafe.”
 I walk in and sit down on a surprisingly comfortable bar stool that has lush cushioning.
 The cafe was not crowded, but of the crowd, I seemed to be the only tourist in evidence.
 I do my best to pay attention to how others order their Guinness and conclude that there is a particular way.
 “One Guinness please,” I say to the bartender.
 It was quite obvious that I was trying too hard to fit in like a local.
 I’ll admit it, okay??
 The next thing I know, a stranger approaches me from behind and says, “Excuse me?
 Hi, do you want to join my girlfriend and I at that table over there?”
 Pleasantly surprised, I happily agree.